 By Megan MacNee of Traveling Nine to Fiver

 San Francisco is one of my favourite cities.
 There's always something going on and plenty to do.

-One of my favourite experiences was walking in the San Francisco Pride Parade in 2013 just two days after the US Supreme Court overturned Proposition 8, legalising same-sex marriage in California.
+One of my favourite experiences was walking in the San Francisco Pride Parade in 2013 just two days after the US Supreme Court overturned Proposition 8, legalising gay marriage in California.
 The energy that filled this huge city was spectacular and amazing to be a part of.

 We had State elects dancing in leather pants, and young and old singing along to Macklemore's Same Love.